Our First (half)Year

 Become leaders in agile project management and conflict resolution

-Enjoy extra field trips during the first year (We’re already looking into two trips to Universal!)
+Enjoy extra field trips during the first year (We’re already looking into a trip to Universal!)

 Help set the schedule for work and play based off of what the children need